D4ario0/PyHAT-Django-Template/README.md

 # PyHAT BoilerPlate (Django - HTMX - Tailwind with Hot Reloading)

 This template helps me spin-up web applications quickly.
-I am using WSL (Ubunutu 22) and Python 3.12, I also assume you have Tailwind installed either via npm or by setting up the standalone binary adding it to the PATH variables.
+I am using WSL (Ubuntu 22) and Python 3.12, I also assume you have Tailwind installed either via npm or by setting up the standalone binary adding it to the PATH variables.

 If OS conditions are note met, simply open the makefile and change it according to your shell, path or tailwind installations.
 ```